-- Install external wall insulation to the Wimpy No-fine flats at Mackworth in 2017/18. - Look at the possibility of offering low cost gas and electricity, in conjunction with Derby City Council. - Install solar panels on suitable new build properties to increase Standard Assessment Procedure (SAP) ratings, where applicable. - Continue to complete energy efficiency assessments in resident's homes, show them how to use heating systems economically, give advice on water meters and usage, provide face to face energy advice and attend meetings in the community giving advice about supplier's energy saving schemes and how to shop around for more competitive energy tariffs. - Promote energy saving benefits of having Smart Meters installed in resident's homes. - Install efficient gas combination boilers at Whitecross House by April 2017.
+- Install external wall insulation to the Wimpy No-fine flats at Mackworth in 2020/21 and 2021/22. - Install solar panels on suitable new build properties to increase Standard Assessment Procedure (SAP) ratings, where applicable. - Continue to complete energy efficiency assessments in resident's homes, show them how to use heating systems economically, give advice on water meters and usage, provide face to face energy advice and attend meetings in the community giving advice about supplier's energy saving schemes and how to shop around for more competitive energy tariffs. - Derby Homes will continue to install energy efficient gas combination boilers at properties, where new gas supplies have been installed and assist residents in the process of having meters installed and give advice on how best to use the new heating systems.